frederic-perez/AmE-dictionary/data/dictionary.md

 __tomcat<sup>1</sup>__ _n_ :two: /TOM-kat/ __1__ A male domestic cat. __2__ A womanizer.
 __tomcat<sup>2</sup>__ _vi_ To pursue women promiscuously.
 __tome__ _n_ :three: /TOHM/ A large heavy book, usually about a serious subject.
 A tome is a large or scholarly book. _The book is a literary tome set during the French Revolution._
-__tomfoolery__ _n_ :four: /tahm-FOO-luh-ree/ _Tomfoolery_ is a word with an old-fashioned sound to it that refers to playful or silly behavior.
+__tomfoolery__ _n_ :five: /tahm-FOO-luh-ree/ _Tomfoolery_ is a word with an old-fashioned sound to it that refers to playful or silly behavior.
 Foolish or senseless behavior. _Syn_ lunacy, craziness, folly, indulgence
 __tommyrot__ _n informal_ :two: Utter foolishness; nonsense.
 Pretentious or silly talk or writing. _Syn_ baloney, bilgewater, bosh, drool, humbug, twaddle, tarradiddle _Spare me the tommyrot and just get to the point!_
 __ton__ _n_ _A metric ton._
 __tone-deaf__ _adj_ :three::hammer: